Duty from the customer's GA drawing. Nothing rounded, nothing added.

 Moving 57,200 CMH is one problem.
 Moving 57,200 CMH of hot oven-exhaust air, and holding both flow and 250 mmWC of static pressure while the fan sits in a heat stream, is a harder one.
 Heat changes air density, and density is what a fan trades in — so a fan that hits the numbers cold can fall short hot.
 The impeller and shaft have to keep their geometry and balance at temperature, run after run, without drifting off the curve.

 Oven-exhaust and process centrifugal fans, engineered to this duty — made to order, not pulled off a shelf.
-Each fan is selected on our own fan-selection and mechanical-design software, then built to the geometry that duty demands.
+Each fan is engineered and computed to its exact duty point, then built to the geometry that duty demands.

 Before it ships, every fan is performance-tested in-house on our 200 HP VFD test rig, to the IS 4894 / AMCA 210 method.
 We measure flow and pressure on the rig, not on a datasheet.
 That is the difference between proof and promises — you get a fan that has already run to its duty before it reaches your floor.